subpic/ku/README.md

 The project contains utilities for image assessment development with Keras/Tensorflow, including utilities for model training, custom generators, image management and augmentation.
 This is a poetry package for [ku](https://github.com/subpic/ku).

+The library requires tensorflow >= 1.14 or 2.x installed.

 ## Overview

 Some of the key components of each file: